The cell phone danced on the desk.

 A few times...

-Kyle, who had been his best friend, had called him about a football match.
-Vin, thinking it concerned the favour he'd forgotten to do hadn't answered.
+Years ago, Kyle, who had been his best friend, had called him about a football match.
+Vin, thinking it concerned the favour he'd been unable to do, because his wife demanded his attention, hadn't answered.

 Ginny had called to tell him that the sofa he wanted was on sale at a particular store; but Vin hadn't answered.
 It sold out by the time he checked his voice mail.